 They’d been up three days smoking crack, when Lil’ Bit, a 26 year-old Jamaican who worked as a stripper at the Porthole in Pompano Beach, dialed 911.
 First the cops came, then the swat team was called in, and 14 hours later, there was a helicopter circling over the house.
-Finally, John Wayne Grimes, a half-Japanese, half-Irish lawnmower mechanic, busted through the front door with a fistful of Chinese stars.
+Finally, Johnny G., a half-Japanese, half-Irish lawnmower mechanic, busted through the front door with a fistful of Chinese stars.
 He started throwing them over the hedge, and then the cops shot him in the chest with a beanbag, threw him on the gurney, and hauled him off.

 I used to get collect calls from him when he was in the Palm Beach County Stockade, and he told me he’d been reading The Idiot, and said he liked it because it was just like in real life: everybody was screwing everybody over, and everyone was out for himself.
 Johnny however was more like The Idiot, because he was often overly-generous, and everyone who knew him thought he had a heart of gold.
 Nevertheless, he did six months in jail, another five or six in a bughouse, and when he got out rumor got back to him that Lil’ Bit quit her job and took up with a pastor from The Fellowship Church of God and Christ and the Holy Spirit in Opa-locka.
 “Pastors are the worst,” said Johnny.
 “They start talking all that God shit, and the moment you look up in them heavens to see what the fuss is all about, that’s when they sneak up from behind, yank yer breeches to da floor, and slip yuz da big salami.”